Matt-Wilshaw/roots-and-shoots/TESTING.md

 **Warnings not resolved**

-The following 4 errors listed are out of the webdesingers control and therfore they have only been noted.
+The following 4 errors listed are out of the web designers control as they are external items imported into the project, therefore they have only been noted.

 ![css validation](/testing-images/css_passed.jpg)